mightyiam/bookkeeping/readme.md

 );
 // Cool?

-// Let's move more money around, just to make sure we understand what's going on. let wallet_key = book.new_account(());
+// Let's move more money around, just to confirm our understanding: let wallet_key = book.new_account(());
 // This created a new account that represents a wallet. book.insert_transaction(1, ());